aicis/fresco/doc/source/quickstart.rst

     double dist = Math.sqrt(bigInteger.doubleValue());

-From here, the work with MultiPartyComputation becomes somewhat more onvolved - you should change to an actual protocol suites, here Spdz.
+From here, the work with MultiPartyComputation becomes somewhat more involved - you should change the suite to the actual protocol suites, here Spdz is the natural choice.
 This requires a Spdz resource pool which involves figuring how to handle the offline phase - and hence defining the security model properly.

 Use the mailing list for further advise and help.